GMchris/toolbox.scss/README.md

   }
 }`

-You also have the, listed above, media classes, ending in `-show` and `-hidden`.
+You also have the listed above media classes, ending in `-show` and `-hidden`.
 These classes will be generated for each element in your breakpoints list, and when added to an element will either show or hide it based on the screen width.